Long-View is a transformative education experience.

 Our urban location allows us to live out a desire to have “porous” walls and maintain a simple facility.
 We spend an hour a day at the park for lunch, walk to the university to utilize public resources, and make use of a large creek and grassy meadows for science experiments or poetry writing.

-Our 4-day schedule is purposeful and though this non-traditional schedule can be a change for families, most find it to be a huge opportunity.
-Fridays are a time for sports or music lessons, for trips to the museum with friends, for projects based on a kid's passions, or some needed free time playing outside on a pretty day.
+Additionally, our 4-day weekly schedule is purposeful and though this non-traditional schedule can be a change for families, most find it to be a huge opportunity.
+Fridays are a time for sports or music lessons, for trips to the museum with friends, for projects based on a kid's passions, a visit to the library and extended time to read, or some needed free time playing outside on a pretty day.